 Multiple occurrences, without duplication, of Executable are permitted to allow for providing executable model files for as many combinations of operating system platforms and compilers for the same algorithmic model.

-The Executable_Model_File provides the name of the executable model file reference.
+The Executable_Model_File provides the executable model file reference.
+This must be an external file.
 The executable model file reference shall reside in the same directory as the .ibs file or in a relative path under that directory.
 See Section 10.2 for details.

-The AMI_Parameter_File entry provides the name of the AMI parameter definition file reference, which shall have an extension of ami.
+The AMI_Parameter_File entry provides the AMI parameter definition file reference, which shall have an extension of ami.
 This must be an external file.
-The .ami file and the executable model files can reside in the same directory as the .ibs file or in relative paths under that directory.
+The .ami file shall reside in the same directory as the .ibs file or in relative paths under that directory.
 See Section 10.3 for details

 --------------------------------------------------------

-On page 210, correct file name to root name:
+On page 210, change file name to root name:

+Replace:

 (mySampleAMI | AMI parameter definition file name

-to
+With

 (mySampleAMI | AMI parameter definition root name

 On page 211, change by deleting last sentence: